How to Apply for Aid

 These documents could be requested or needed for reasons that include:

 - An unusual financial circumstance that may increase your financial aid eligibility.
-In this case, contact us after you have received your award letter.
+In this case, contact us after you have received your financial aid package.